cloudogu/gitops-playground/docs/Developers.md

 ## Testing Network Policies locally

+For the implemented communication paths, blocked examples and configuration boundaries, see [NetworkPolicy communication model](NetworkPolicies.md).

 Use the `full-netpols` profile to test the GOP NetworkPolicies end-to-end on a local k3d cluster.
 The profile deliberately keeps environment-specific CIDRs empty:

 ```yaml